mvaganov/self/RESUME.md

 <!--- #endif -->

 #### [Software Engineer at LimeLife](https://goo.gl/b27MsM#software-engineer-at-limelife)
-*November 2006 to April 2008*

-Developer responsible for end-to-end network-aware mobile application development
+(*November 2006 to April 2008*) Developer responsible for end-to-end network-aware mobile application development

 * Senior-level engineer: product development, build-systems and automation, client/server<!--- #ifndef redux -->
 * Simplified manual 4-step build process for each device to a fully automated build process for an arbitrary list of devices, using Apache Ant scripts and simple batch files to start processes
 * Created automated OTA (Over The Air) deck generation scripts as part of J2ME build process, using PHP
 * Created DRM (Digital Rights Management) abstraction layer for carrier/platform specific DRM systems, as well as client-side code for a custom, encrypted, carrier non-specific, DRM layer for LimeLife
-* Acted as emergency porting engineer for "InStyle" and "Rachel Ray: Recipes on the Run" mobile apps
+* Acted as emergency porting engineer for "InStyle" and "Rachael Ray: Recipes on the Run" mobile apps
 * Created a highly efficient 2D composite sprite format and renderer for mobile devices (both J2ME and BREW)
 * Created Java-based GUI tool for creating and editing composite sprites
 * Acted as technical artist for "Top Chef: the Mobile Game", building composite sprites and animations